ZealYa/d2d-disaster-management-cs-f366/README.md

 # D2D-disaster-management

-Cotains the code for the project CS F366.
+Contains the code for the project CS F366.

 ## Introduction
 Wireless industry, driven by manifold increase in data and devices, is